- Public Works

 - Learn more on the Woodland-Davis Clean Water Agency website.

 How Rate Adjustments Affect my Monthly Water Bill

 Water rates are calculated by combining the base rate (based on water meter size) with the consumption rate (based on actual water use).

-- Base Rate + Consumption = Monthly Water Bill
+- Base Rate + Consumption = Monthly Water (portion only) Bill